bgplab/bgplab/basic/4-ipv6/index.md

 | **AS65101** ||
 | x2 | 10.0.0.11 | 192.168.101.0/24<br>2001:db8:101::/48 |

-Your router has these EBGP IPv4 neighbors. _netlab_ configures them automatically; if you're using some other lab infrastructure you'll have to configure them manually.
+Your router has these EBGP IPv4 neighbors. _netlab_ configures them automatically; if you're using some other lab infrastructure, you'll have to configure them manually.

 | Node | Neighbor | Neighbor IPv4 | Neighbor AS |
 |------|----------|--------------:|------------:|